mibutec/spring-modules/README.md

         }
     }

-This test says it will test the `StudentServiceComponent`, but use `CourseServiceMockConfiguration` and `StudentDaoMockConfiguration` as substitutes for the real dependencies.
+This test says it will test the `StudentServiceModule`, but use `CourseServiceMockConfiguration` and `StudentDaoMockConfiguration` as substitutes for the real dependencies.

 In other cases you might want to test the iteraction of serivce layer and dao layer.
 This might be done in a test like this

     @ModuleTest
     @DataJpaTest
-    @Import(StudentServiceComponent.class)
+    @Import(StudentServiceModule.class)
-    @AlternativeComponentConfigurations(CourseServiceMockConfiguration.class)
+    @AlternativeModuleConfigurations(CourseServiceMockConfiguration.class)
-    public class StudentServiceAndDaoComponentTest {
+    public class StudentServiceAndDaoModuleTest {
     // ...

 In the test above test the students service- and dao layer are tested together, but the dependencies to the course domain are still mocked.